pyGuru123/Python-Projects/Coastline - Text Editor/readme.md

 Features

 * Find :
-    To search text just type it in the search entry and press enter, it will higlight the search terms.
+    To search text just type it in the search entry or press Ctrl + F and press enter, it will higlight the search terms.
 * Find and Replace:
     To find and replace, press Ctrl + H to open find and replace dialog box, enter the asked values and click find and replace to update the text
 * Regex Search:
     To use regex search, press Ctrl + R to open the regex search dialog box, type your regex without r or enclosing quotes to make the best possible match
+* Themes:
+	To change themes, select themes from menu bar and select your favorite theme.

+* Right Click to get edit context menu

 ## Contributing